 - 1 TB. extra virgin olive oil

-- Add tomato juice to thin if needed.
-Season with salt and pepper as needed.
+- Add tomato juice or ice water to thin if desired.

 Have you ever had any type of Gazpacho Soup before?